Be a Smart World Traveler

 - Don’t over the free spirits.
 If you want the time to pass, read a book, watch a movie, write on your travel diary.
 As much as alcohol helps pass the time, you don’t want to be dehydrated.

 - Get your finances worked out.
-Exchange your currency.
+If you need to transfer money internationally you can handle that before you go online at Currency Fair.
+Be certain to review the exchange rates whenever you transfer money internationally.
+Also different places charge different fees to do the transfer.
+See an example of fees here at Currency Fair.
 Most of the time, exchanging within the UK will give you a better rate than when having left the country.
 If not sure, make sure to check the conversions online.
 It is also better to inform your credit card company of where you will be going so they do not block your credit card whilst travelling.

 - Smile.
 A smile is a universal offer of peace.
 Whatever country you’re going to, be respectful and courteous.
 No one likes an arrogant and ignorant traveller, and you might get yourself in worse circumstances if you don’t understand this simple rule.